ebks/neuromorphing/book.md

 ---

-# Computação Neuromórfica:
+# Computação Neuromórfica

-# de Simulações In Silico com Brian2 a Substratos Biológicos In Vitro
+# Um Percurso desde as Simulações In Silico até Substratos Biológicos In Vitro

 ### Luciano Silva